bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 8: That's a good question.
 I'm not sure, I'd have to check.
 I'm in progress of implementing it, so that would make it easier to test, because I'll have one.
 I will look into this this week.
 This is a good question.

 Speaker 1:So, we have a point release coming up because MacOS.
 Anyway, so I'm holding that back, although we don't generally do changes like this in a point release because it's experimental.
 Whatever.
-If [Redacted] gets a compact change, and we completely break or completely fix — whatever the euphemism is — dual funding, that's allowed to go in a point release.
+If [redacted] gets a compact change, and we completely break or completely fix — whatever the euphemism is — dual funding, that's allowed to go in a point release.
 So, we could release a point for this.
 Certainly, if you reach an interop milestone with Eclair, that would be a good reason to put it in, even if it breaks existing core lightning.
 I'll just redirect all the bug reports to you.

 Speaker 8: Great.
 That sounds good.
 The status on that is that the change has been implemented.
 I just need to update.
 It changes some of the tests.
 So I just need to fix the test stuff.
 So there's a good chance that we would have that ready to go this week.
 Question mark.
 So, I'll try and move that up on my to-do list.